Raistlfiren/garmin-csv-plan/README.md

 The intentions of the program is to parse a CSV file and create workouts in Garmin Connect.
 It has the ability to:
  - Import workouts from a file into Garmin Connect
- - Prefix workouts with some text ex.: Convert `14k, 4x 1.6k @TMP` TO `HANSON:14k, 4x 1.6k @TMP`
+ - Prefix workouts with some text Ex.: Convert `14k, 4x 1.6k @TMP` TO `HANSON:14k, 4x 1.6k @TMP`
- - Add notes to workout steps
+ - Add notes to workout steps Ex.: run: 225:00; Example notes here. ("Example notes here." will be inserted as a note to the workout step.)
  - Schedule existing workouts based upon name: Ex.: [Simple Google Sheets CSV Plan](https://docs.google.com/spreadsheets/d/1zaKw9EWnJBtkGRjJf6pAaJKeYmqWneIG5N9Giij3zm0/edit?usp=sharing)
  - Delete workouts that are made based upon the CSV file
  - **ONLY** delete workouts (Do not import anything)